jacksund/simmate/docs/getting_started/database/intro_to_python_inheritance.md

 | scott     | False     | 1.602e-19 |
 | ...       | ...       | ...       |

-Creating tables is as simple as defining a class, declaring it as a `DatabaseTable`, and specifying the desired columns.
+Creating tables is as simple as defining a class, declaring it as a `DatabaseTable`, and specifying the desired columns with `table_column`.

 ----------------------------------------------------------------------

-## Constructing Tables with Inheritance
+## A Table with Inheritance

 However, if we have multiple tables with similar data, this process can become repetitive.
 For instance, we might want to store structures in various tables, each with columns like density, number of sites, number of elements, etc. To streamline this process, we use Python "inheritance".
-Here's how it works:
+Here's how it works...

 First, we define a table with common data (let's use `Person` as an example).